 - Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 2.
 Complete the South Fraser Perimeter Road, Cariboo Connector and Kicking Horse Canyon projects on time and on budget. - 3.
-Working with the Mayor's Council, develop improvements to the governance structure at Translink and identify funding options to provide additional resources to fund transit in the Lower Mainland while remembering that any new funding source would need approval from voters through a referendum no later than the 2014 municipal election campaign. - Develop a Memorandum of Understanding with the Port of Prince Rupert for the development of LNG terminals in the Prince Rupert-Port Edward region. - 5.
-Develop and implement a Kitimat port structure and governance model in anticipation of a number of LNG marine terminals being sited on the Douglas Channel. - Working with BC Ferries, implement the service optimization and cost containment plan developed by the corporation and Ferry Commissioner. - 7.
-Continue the Crown agency review at the Insurance Corporation of BC and ensure ICBC returns to a solid financial footing.
+Working with the Mayor's Council, develop improvements to the governance structure at Translink and identify funding options to provide additional resources to fund transit in the Lower Mainland while remembering that any new funding source would need approval from voters through a referendum no later than the 2014 municipal election campaign. - 4.
+Develop a Memorandum of Understanding with the Port of Prince Rupert for the development of LNG terminals in the Prince Rupert-Port Edward region. - 5.
+Develop and implement a Kitimat port structure and governance model in anticipation of a number of LNG marine terminals being sited on the Douglas Channel.

-- Maximize the use and report out on successes of the Telus Strategic Investment Fund. - 6.
-Ensure the successful implementation of the BC Services Card and report to Cabinet on the rollout and uptake of the program. - Work with our post-secondary institutions to ensure that more of the innovative ideas created on campus are put on the track to become successful, commercial ventures. - Thoroughly examine total government spending on innovation and research and recommend to Cabinet ways in which those funds can be re-deployed within the sector resulting in additional commercialization and job creation. - Continue the four-laning project of the Trans-Canada Highway between Kamloops and the Alberta border as committed in Strong Economy, Secure Tomorrow. - 9.
-Continue consultations and planning for the replacement of the Massey Tunnel. - 10.
+- 6. Working with BC Ferries, implement the service optimization and cost containment plan developed by the corporation and Ferry Commissioner. - 7.
+Continue the Crown agency review at the Insurance Corporation of BC and ensure ICBC returns to a solid financial footing. - Continue the four-laning project of the Trans-Canada Highway between Kamloops and the Alberta border as committed in Strong Economy, Secure Tomorrow. - Continue consultations and planning for the replacement of the Massey Tunnel. - 10.
 Initiate and consult on a transportation strategy for Vancouver Island that would improve the movement of people and goods by land, rail, air and sea.
-This strategy would involve continued safety improvements along the Malahat highway and continued encouragementof the federal government to restore passenger rail service to the Island.
+This strategy would involve continued safety improvements along the Malahat highway and continued encouragement of the federal government to restore passenger rail service to the Island.